Obituary: Robert E. Corrigan - NewsBreak

 Obituary: Robert E. Corrigan

 Robert E. Corrigan, 76, of North Conway, N.H., passed away on Friday July 30, 2021, at the Maine Medical Center in Portland, Maine.
-The son of Harry E. and Nathalie (Conant) Corrigan, he was born in Westbrook, Maine, on Feb.
-15, 1945 and later moved to Shelburne, N.H., when he was 6.
-He attended school in Gorham, N.H., and graduated valedictorian of the Class of 1963.
+The son of Harry E. and Nathalie (Conant) Corrigan, he was born in Westbrook, Maine on Feb.
+15, 1945, and later moved to Shelburne, N.H. when he was six.
+He attended school in Gorham and graduated Valedictorian of the Class of 1963.
 He then attended Dartmouth College, graduating in 1967 with a degree in English.
 From there, he immediately began teaching at Gorham High School from where he retired in 1999.
-After that, he went to work at the White Mountain Community College in Berlin, N.H.www.conwaydailysun.com
+After that, he went to work at the White Mountain Community College in Berlin.www.conwaydailysun.com

 Comments / 0